-Some higher education institutions have also established agreements with certain out-of-state counties that allow students enrolled in qualifying programs to get in-state tuition.
+Some higher education institutions have also established agreements with out-of-state counties that allow students enrolled in qualifying programs to get in-state tuition.
 For example, residents of some counties in Kentucky who are enrolled in specific programs are eligible to receive in-state tuition at the University of Cincinnati.
-Check with your school’s financial aid office to see what other tuition reciprocity agreements are available to you.
+Check with your school’s financial aid office to see what tuition reciprocity agreements are available.

 Look into state residency details

-If you plan to move permanently to the state in which you attend college, you may be able to establish residency to get in-state tuition.
+If you plan to move permanently to the state where you attend college, you may be able to establish residency to get in-state tuition.

 Residency requirements hinge on whether you’re a dependent or independent student.
 Dependent students generally must have at least one parent who has been a state resident for at least 12 months before the student enrolls in college in that state, though this time requirement varies by state.

-Independent students typically must be a resident of the state or have a spouse who is a resident for at least a year before classes begin, though these timelines and additional age requirements vary by state.
+Independent students typically must be state residents or have a spouse who is a resident for at least a year before classes begin.
+These timelines and additional age requirements vary by state.

-- State involvement: Involvement in things like community service groups and membership in business or social groups.
+- State involvement: Involvement in the community through community service groups and membership in business or social groups.